NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \subsubsection{Impact of Self-Teaching Mechanism}

-We also investigate the role of the self-teaching mechanism by replacing it with the MLP-student's two-branch setup, similar to GLNN~\cite{DBLP:conf/iclr/ZhangLSS22}.
-In this variant, \textbf{NTSFormer w/o SelfTeach}, the student is implemented as a separate MLP that is trained independently to match the output of the teacher branch.
-As shown in Figure~\ref{fig:ablation_no_each}, this setup leads to a noticeable drop in performance, demonstrating the superiority of self-teaching Graph Transformers over the MLP-student method.
+We replace the self-teaching mechanism with the MLP-student's two-branch setup, similar to GLNN~\cite{DBLP:conf/iclr/ZhangLSS22}.
+In this variant, \textbf{NTSFormer w/o SelfTeach}, the student is implemented as a separate MLP trained independently to match the teacher branch output.
+As shown in Figure~\ref{fig:ablation_no_each}, this setup leads to a noticeable drop in performance, showing the superiority of self-teaching GTs over the MLP-student method.